 Ways to Reduce Taxes

 Although you can’t completely avoid paying taxes on 401(k) withdrawals, you can reduce the taxes you’ll pay.
-For instance, you can avoid the 10% penalty on an early distribution by taking the distribution as a series of substantially equal period payments.
+For instance, you can avoid the 10% penalty on an early distribution by taking the distribution as a series of substantially equal periodic payments.
 The series of payments has to last at least five years or until you reach age 59.5.

 Strategies for reducing regular income taxes mostly come down to managing your income in retirement so that you aren’t moved into a higher tax bracket.
 For this purpose, it’s helpful to have a variety of retirement income sources, such as individual retirement accounts, annuities and taxable accounts.
 By delaying or accelerating distributions from a varied portfolio of retirement investments, retirees can try to level their income out and avoid being pushed into higher tax brackets.